shawnewallace/shawnewallace.github.com/resume.md

 In 2008, Shawn joined the team at Heuristic Solutions as a Solutions Architect.

-Since August 2010, he has been with Centric Consulting's Columbus Business Unit.
+Since August 2010, he has been with Centric Consulting's Columbus, Ohio Business Unit.
 In early 2012 he began leading their Application Lifecycle Management and Application Development National Service Offerings.

 ------